Drevlians

-Ethnonym
+Etymology

 Their name is derived from Slavic drevo/древо or derevo/дерево, meaning "wood" and "tree", because they lived in the forests.
 Their name may be rendered "the dwellers in the forest".
 They possibly were mentioned as Forsderen-Liudi by Bavarian Geographer in the 9th century.
-Nestor the Chronicler (1056–1114) mentioned that those Slavs who settled in open fields had been called Polyani (after the Slavic pole/поле, meaning "field"), and those in forest areas Drevlyani.
+The Primary Chronicle (PVL) mentioned that those Slavs who settled in open fields had been called Polyani (after the Slavic pole/поле, meaning "field"), and those in forest areas Drevlyani.

 Settlements

 The Drevlians left many archaeological traces, such as agricultural settlements with semi-dugouts (or earth-houses), moundless burial grounds and barrows, fortified towns like Vruchiy (present-day Ovruch), Horodske, site of an ancient settlement near Malyn (supposedly, a residence of the Drevlian prince Mal), and others.
 The principal city of the Drevlians was Iskorosten (today's Korosten), where one can still see a group of compact ancient settlements.
 After the Kievan Rus' conquered the Drevlians, Iskorosten was burned to the ground and the capital transferred to Ovruch.
 By the end of the first millennium, the Drevlians already had well-developed farming and handicrafts.